HeZhang1994/video-audio-tools/README.md

 This is a **Python** implementation of processing video and audio with **FFmpeg** libraries.

 Many thanks to the contributors of FFmpeg.
-Discover more about video and audio processing on [FFmpeg](https://www.ffmpeg.org/).
+See more information of video and audio processing on [FFmpeg](https://www.ffmpeg.org/).

 ## Functions